MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ## Update planning

 The AKS engine upgrade command fully automates the upgrade process of your cluster, it takes care of virtual machines (VMs), networking, storage, Kubernetes, and orchestration tasks.
-Before applying the update, make sure to review the information in this article.
+Before applying the update, make sure to review the release note information.

 ### Upgrade considerations